Verbalized Algorithms: Classical Algorithms are All You Need (Mostly): Verbalized Sorting

+We evaluated the approaches above on the following benchmarks: Amazon Reviews \citep{hou2024bridging}, Yelp Open Dataset Reviews \citep{yelp-open-dataset-review}, Stanford Sentiment Treebank \citep[SST]{socher-etal-2013-recursive}, and World Cities \citep{bamwor2026cities} (appendix for details).
+Each dataset contains 30 sets of 100 strings, sorted by ratings, sentiment scores, and population.
+We compute the Kendall-Tau score \citep{kendall1938new} between the output $Y$ and the ground-truth sorted list $Y^*$, averaged over the dataset.

+\refig{fig:sorting} shows the speed-accuracy Pareto front of Qwen3 models.
+All VAs use symmetrization.
+The baseline performed terribly in both the accuracy and the runtime.
+AR baseline was even worse, with x100 slowdown from the baseline, causing timeouts (1 hour).
+While the scoring obtained a reasonable accuracy with the largest 32B model, their performance degrades as the model gets smaller.
+AR scoring did not work as much and its performance is often comparable with the baseline.
+VA kwicksort ($O(\log n)$) outperformed VA Bitonic ($O((\log n)^2)$) as predicted by the theory. \emph{The strength of VA is most pronounced with the small models.} 4B VA Kwicksort outperformed 32B scoring on Amazon, Yelp, Cities, and on par in SST.

+Next, we investigated the effect of thinking, symmetrization, threshold $\theta$, and data parallelism on kwicksort. \refig{fig:sorting} shows that both thinking and symmetrization drastically improve the accuracy, but thinking significantly increases the runtime while symmetrization sometimes reduces the runtime because of the more balanced recursions in kwicksort.
+Larger $\theta\in\{4,16\}$ reduces the runtime with slight accuracy degradation.
+Linear speedup from data parallelism (DP) shows the scalability of VAs.

-First, \reftbl{tbl:sort-violation} (1) shows how often the constraint-decoding baseline violates the sorting invariance, i.e., how many elements are duplicated or missing in the output on average.
-While these violations become rarer as the model gets larger, they do not disappear.
-This highlights the lack of theoretical guarantees in LLM-based reasoning, which does not occur in VAs and formalization-based approaches.
+Finally, the table on the right shows that there is no correlation between the model size and the number of sorting invariance violations (duplicates) by the baseline.
+Thinking appears to increase the violations.
+This highlights the lack of soundness in free-form reasoning, which does not occur in VAs and formalization-based approaches.

-Next, \reftbl{tbl:sort-accuracy} (2) shows the average Kendall-Tau scores.
-Constraint-decoding baseline performed the worst overall, and while the scoring approaches can work with a large 32B model, their performance dwindles when the model is smaller.
-Robust VA with 32B achieved the best results.
-The strength of VA is most pronounced when using the small 1.7B model, where other approaches failed.
-Notably, VAs with a 1.7B model outperformed the baseline with a 32B model, clearly showing the advantage of using the sorting algorithms developed in the literature.

-Finally, \reftbl{tbl:sort-elapsed} compares the runtime of each approach.
-VA Bitonic Sorting Network improves over the VA Powersort, and both VAs can be faster than the constrained-decoding baseline, even with robustification (x3 parallel queries).
-This shows that VAs can directly benefit from the theoretical results in the parallel sorting literature, in contrast to the recent LLM reasoning literature that tends to detach from existing discrete algorithm studies.
-Note that the parallel speedup in bitonic sort does not reach the theoretical limit (x11.4; 171 comparators and 15 steps for 25 inputs) because the maximum batch size is limited by the GPU; multi-GPU experiments with data-parallelism would improve this.
+While \iid scoring is generally fast, it is accurate only on reviews-like datasets where the ground-truth dataset also correspond to a finite range (1-5 stars).
+This assumption does not apply to the population of cities which lacks a well-defined range, demonstrating susceptibility of formalization-based approaches to the target language mismatch.
+Since each list to sort has a widely different range of populations, if all cities are small/large, the resulting score values predicted by the LLM lacks the necessary precision.
+Although it may be more natural to sort the cities by directly predicting the population, this case study is merely a representative of the data distribution where the range of values cannot be known in advance.